 Firstly you have to launch iMovie software by selecting iMovie> preferences.
 After this, choose the general preference and enable Show Advanced Tools and then close the preferences of iMovie.

 The second step begins with choosing the video clip that can be displayed on the license plate.
 After that, the clip will be shown in iMovie’s viewer.

 Take a screenshot of the face by pressing Shift-Command-4.
 Once you are done with it, release the mouse button.
 You will hear a shutter sound which will indicate that the screenshot has been captured and saved on your desktop.

-Now you have to open it in any of the image editors, like Photoshop and Gaussian, which have ability to blur your image.
+Now you have to open it in any of the image editors, like Photoshop and Gaussian, which have the ability to blur your image.
 You can make any change in it that you want to do.
 After doing changes, save your image to desktop.

-Now adjust the length of the clip in order to cover the license plate for the duration of clip.
+Now adjust the length of the clip in order to cover the license plate for the duration of the clip.

 The last step is resizing the image and placing it on your desired location.